 \begin{theorem} Consider the planted $k$-factor model with $n$ nodes and $p=\lambda/n$.
-The following hold with probabilities tending to $1$ as $n \to \infty$: \begin{itemize} \item (Exact recovery) If $\lambda=o(1)$, then $\mu_G$ is a delta measure on $H^*$ and the minimum reconstruction error is $0$; \item (Almost exact recovery) If $\Omega(1) \le \lambda \le 1/k$, then $1- o(1)$ of the probability mass of $\mu_G$ is supported on $k$-factors that differ from $H^*$ by $o(1)$ fraction of their edges and the minimum reconstruction error is $o(1)$ ; \item (Partial recovery) If $\lambda>1/k$ is a constant, then $1-o(1)$ of the probability mass of $\mu_G$ is supported on $k$-factors whose fractional difference to $H^*$ is within $[\Omega(1), 1-\Omega(1)]$, and the minimum reconstruction error is within $[\Omega(1), 1-\Omega(1)]$; \item (Nothing) If $\lambda=\omega(1)$, then $1-o(1)$ of the probability mass of $\mu_G$ is supported on $k$-factors which share $o(1)$ fraction of their edges with $H^*$, and the minimum reconstruction error is $1-o(1)$. \end{itemize} \end{theorem} In particular, the problem transitions from almost exact recovery (``all'' phase) to partial recovery (``something'' phase) at the sharp threshold of $\lambda=1/k.$ This not only recovers the known result for $k=1$~\cite{Ding2023} but also resolves the conjecture posed in~\cite{sicuro2021planted} for $k \ge 2$ in the positive.
-In comparison, it is well-known that the first-moment threshold for $k$-factors in the background graph $G_0$ is $\lambda_{\rm 1M}=e(k!)^{2/k} /k$ (cf.~\cite[Corollary 2.17]{bollobas2001random}) and the critical threshold for the existence of $k$-factors in $G_0$ is $\lambda_c=\log n +(k-1)\log\log n + \omega(1). $ See Fig.~\ref{fig:phase_diagram} for a graphical illustration.
+The following hold with probabilities tending to $1$ as $n \to \infty$: \begin{itemize} \item (Exact recovery) If $\lambda=o(1)$, then $\mu_G$ is a delta measure on $H^*$ and the minimum reconstruction error is $0$; \item (Almost exact recovery) If $\Omega(1) \le \lambda \le 1/k$, then $1- o(1)$ of the probability mass of $\mu_G$ is supported on $k$-factors that differ from $H^*$ by $o(1)$ fraction of their edges and the minimum reconstruction error is $o(1)$ ; \item (Partial recovery) If $\lambda>1/k$ is a constant, then $1-o(1)$ of the probability mass of $\mu_G$ is supported on $k$-factors which share $[\Omega(1),1-\Omega(1)]$ fraction of their edges with $H^*$, and the minimum reconstruction error is within $[\Omega(1), 1-\Omega(1)]$; \item (Nothing) If $\lambda=\omega(1)$, then $1-o(1)$ of the probability mass of $\mu_G$ is supported on $k$-factors which share $o(1)$ fraction of their edges with $H^*$, and the minimum reconstruction error is $1-o(1)$. \end{itemize} \end{theorem} In particular, the problem transitions from almost exact recovery to partial recovery at the sharp threshold of $\lambda=1/k.$ This not only recovers the known result for $k=1$~\cite{Ding2023} but also resolves the conjecture posed in~\cite{sicuro2021planted} for $k \ge 2$ in the positive.
+In comparison, it is well-known that the first-moment threshold for $k$-factors in the background graph $G_0$ is $\lambda_{\rm 1M}=e(k!)^{2/k} /k$ (cf.~\cite[Corollary 2.17]{bollobas2001random}) and the critical threshold for the existence of $k$-factors in $G_0$ is $\lambda_c=\log n +(k-1)\log\log n + \omega(1). $ Intuitively, the almost exact recovery threshold is lower than the first-moment threshold because a single planted $k$-factor, together with the edges in the background Erd\H{o}s--R\'enyi graph $G_0$, can generate many spurious $k$-factors—even when the expected number of $k$-factors in $G_0$ is small.
+See Fig.~\ref{fig:phase_diagram} for a graphical illustration of the different thresholds.